 Formaldehyde testing is something we should all consider, but what is Formaldehyde?
 It is an organic compound that occurs naturally.
 It presents in the form of an unpleasant-smelling gas that can change into different forms.
 Formaldehyde’s name is derived from its similarity and relation to formic acid.
 The name “formaldehyde” was first used as a generic trademark in 1893, after a similar previous trade name “formalin”.

-When we test property or a home for its Indoor Air Quality we certainly include testing for Formaldehyde!
+When Mold Testing NJ – NY, based in Bergen County, NJ, does Indoor Air Quality testing we certainly include testing for Formaldehyde!

 What Are The Potential Health Effects of Formaldehyde?

 Formaldehyde does pose a danger to human health and has been referred to as a “human carcinogen”.
 It can cause eye and nasal irritation, headaches, a burning sensation in the throat, and can result in asthma symptoms.
 The CDC considers formaldehyde a systemic poison.
 It is thought that formaldehyde can cause permanent changes in the nervous system.
 Exposure to it may also result in more serious illnesses, such as some types of cancer.

 How Are Humans Exposed To Formaldehyde?

 Formaldehyde occurs naturally and exists in plants, animals, and also humans.
 It breaks down quickly and does not accumulate in the body, but nevertheless, it is toxic and poses a serious threat.
 Chronic and long-term exposure can cause illness.